Where to Buy Non Performing Notes?

 - Create a list of note buyers and note sellers that you know

-This was a quick guide on non-performing notes and will definitely help you in getting started!
+This quick guide on non-performing notes will help you get started!

 In conclusion: Are you interested in investing in non-performing loans?
 If so, this article is for you.
 Non-performing loans refer to loans that haven’t been paid for 90 days or more, and they can be a great investment opportunity for those looking to diversify their portfolio.

 There are several ways to find non-performing loans, including through various websites or private sellers looking to pay a down payment or off other debts.
 When purchasing these loans, it’s essential to consider the purchase price, the type of commercial property, of buyer or property owner, of loan (such as 2nd positions), and the buyer fixed income and long-term cash flow potential.